-Learning how to free your mind from worry, and reduce the overall amount of stress in your life is the key to having a happier and more fulfilling life.
+Learning how to free your mind from worry and reduce the overall amount of stress in your life is the key to having a happier and more fulfilling life.

 1. Avoid Anticipating Negative Outcomes

 If you pay close attention to your thoughts, you’ll discover that most of your worry comes from anticipated negative outcomes about the future or the past.

-The answer to this is to learn how to live in the present whereby you learn to keep your mind focused in the moment, rather than the past or future.
+The answer to this is to learn how to live in the present whereby you learn to keep your mind focused at the moment, rather than the past or future.

 2. Learn To Let Things Go